CJ42/All-About-Solidity/articles/data-locations/Memory.md

 ![image](https://user-images.githubusercontent.com/31145285/180866698-be9c1226-f420-4174-87e6-5d371e44dbb3.png)

 The  `MSIZE` opcode returns the highest byte offset that was accessed in memory in the current execution environment (= largest accessed memory index).
+The size will always be a multiple of word (32 bytes).

 See this example below.